F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/dist_app.rst

 Statistics
 ----------

-Upon SIGINT (or) ctrl+C, the print_stats() function displays the count of packets processed at the different stages in the application.
+The main function will print statistics on the console every second.
+These statistics include the number of packets enqueued and dequeued at each stage in the application, and also key statistics per worker, including how many packets of each burst size (1-8) were sent to each worker thread.

 Application Initialization
 --------------------------